benahm/TestDataFactory/docs/CUSTOMIZE.md

 | Time                   | getTimeDefaultValue          |
 | URL                    | getURLDefaultValue           |

-Define required fields and/or optional fields
+#### Define required fields and/or optional fields

+1- You force  non-required fields to behave as required fields (example if a field is part of a validation rule)

+In the example below the fields  Firstname, Description and Email of the Contact are defined as required fields so the Test Data Factory will generate test data for those fields each time a Contact is created

   ```apex
 public class MyDefaultValueProvider extends TDF.DefaultValueProvider{